-If you've set your sights on becoming a ski instructor, we give you the best possible opportunity to succeed!
-The program will fully prepare you for the CSIA Level 1 and 2 ski instructor qualifications, as well as offering park instructor or race instructor exams.
+If you've set your sights on becoming a ski instructor, we give you the best possible opportunity to succeed.
+The program will fully prepare you for the CSIA Level 1 and 2, as well as offering park instructor or race instructor certs.

 Typically you'll receive 20 hours coaching per week over four days.
 This will vary on some weeks to allow time for exams etc. Your days off are for free skiing, consolidating what you've learnt and other activities.
 The maximum group size is 8 people per pro but typically they are even smaller.